 Look.
 At.
 That.

 Next time I make a beef cross rib roast, I am going to try this Butcher’s Rub from Williams-Sonoma.
 It starts out with some of the same seasonings as this recipe, but then kicks it up a couple notches.
 I can’t wait to try it!

 In the odd event that your guests don’t polish this off and lick their plates, any leftover meat (and the juices) can be used for some amazingly tasty french dip sandwiches, or sliced up cold on a salad.

-It’s really simple to prepare this beef dish, and it was a huge hit with our guests!
+It’s really simple to prepare this beef cross rib roast, and it was a huge hit with our guests!

 We’ve been eating a lot of beef since we started our low carbohydrate diet.
 Protein is such an important part of our lives, and the iron in red meats help me keep my anemia in check, which means not feeling tired and run down all the time.
 Plus of course, beef is delicious and can be prepared SO many different ways.